rafaski/ecommerce_scraper_api/README.md

 Main features:
 - FastAPI framework
 - HTTP requests using `requests` library
-- Web scraping with `beautifulsoup`
+- Data extraction with `beautifulsoup`
 - Distributed task queuing with `celery`
 - `redis` as a message broker for `celery` app
 - data storage in `elasticsearch`